 We believe the innovative way we’re rallying our partners across government, business, philanthropy, faith communities, non-profits and the private sector will achieve lasting social change in our key initiatives.
 It’s not enough to simply work together to tackle complex social issues.
 Each participant must focus intently on our common goals, aligning all our time, dollar, and staff resources, and holding each other accountable so we can make the greatest difference possible.
 This “collective” approach has shown to improve results and we are applying these concepts in the areas of education, homelessness, and other critical issues to ensure our community achieves greater and greater success.

-The United Way’s Housing Matter’s initiative provides support to the Winston-Salem/Forsyth County Continuum of Care (CoC) in implementing its vision to, “end chronic homelessness and improve the system of care for all people experiencing a housing crisis.”
-As a part of this work the Housing Matters team leads the implementation of the CoC’s Community Intake Center, which is a process by which people experiencing homelessness are matched to housing programs based on their needs and vulnerability.
-For more information on United Way’s Housing Matters work contact: Andrea Kurtz, 336-577-6826, firstname.lastname@example.org
+The United Way’s Housing Matters initiative supports the Winston-Salem/Forsyth County Continuum of Care (CoC) in implementing its vision to “end chronic homelessness and improve the system of care for all people experiencing a housing crisis.”
+As a part of this work, the Housing Matters team leads the implementation of the CoC’s Community Intake Center (CIC), which is a process by which people experiencing homelessness are matched to housing programs based on their needs and vulnerability.
+For more information on United Way’s Housing Matters work, contact: Andrea Kurtz at 336-721-9373 or firstname.lastname@example.org.

 The Partnership for Prosperity